lhduc02/Learn-Python/README.md

-# Python_Exercises
+# Learn-Python

-This is my Python exercises
+This is where my Python exercises and notes are stored

 #Zen of Python